tobius/imagecolors/README.md

 # imagecolors

-A node module that pulls useful color information out of an image.
+A node module that pulls useful color information out of an image through a combination of ImageMagick color quantization algorithms and human fiddling.

 ## Install